shplishka/883-assessment/on_boarding/mentor/week_0/day_1.md

 50. **Q:** How is datetime-based partitioning used in real-world scenarios?
     **A:** Datetime-based partitioning is used to organize and manage time-series data efficiently, like financial transactions or event logs, allowing for faster access and analysis of data based on time intervals.

+### Chapter 12: Oozie Workflow Scheduler

+1. **Q:** What is Apache Oozie, and how does it facilitate job scheduling and workflow management in a Hadoop environment?

+   **A:** Apache Oozie is a server-based workflow scheduling system to manage Hadoop jobs.
+It facilitates job scheduling by allowing users to define complex, multi-stage workflows (comprised of jobs like MapReduce, Pig, Hive) in XML.
+Oozie manages and coordinates these jobs, ensuring they are executed in the correct sequence and managing inter-job dependencies.
+This allows for automated, reliable management of data processing tasks in a Hadoop environment.

+2. **Q:** Can you differentiate between an Oozie Workflow job and a Coordinator job?
+Provide an example of when you would use each.

+   **A:** An Oozie Workflow job is a sequence of actions (tasks) arranged to accomplish a specific data processing task.
+It's used for jobs that need to be executed once or manually.
+   An Oozie Coordinator job is a more complex structure that schedules Workflow jobs based on time (such as every hour or every day) or data availability (such as when new data is added to HDFS).
+   For example, you would use a Workflow job to process logs once.
+If you need to process logs every time new log data is available, you would use a Coordinator job.

+3. **Q:** Describe the lifecycle of an Oozie job.
+What are the typical states an Oozie job can be in, and what are the implications of each state?

+   **A:** The typical states of an Oozie job are:
+      - **PREP:** The job is being set up.
+      - **RUNNING:** The job is in progress.
+      - **SUCCEEDED:** The job has completed successfully.
+      - **KILLED:** The job was terminated before completion.
+      - **FAILED:** The job has failed to complete successfully.
+   The implications are straightforward: a job in PREP is about to run, RUNNING is currently being processed, SUCCEEDED indicates successful completion, KILLED indicates a user or system intervention, and FAILED indicates an issue that needs attention.

+4. **Q:** How does Oozie support SLA (Service Level Agreement) monitoring, and why is it important in managing data processing jobs?

+   **A:** Oozie supports SLA monitoring by allowing users to specify time-based criteria for job completion.
+This includes expected start times, completion times, and duration.
+Notifications can be set up to alert when these criteria are not met.
+SLA monitoring is crucial for ensuring timely data processing, especially in systems where downstream processes are dependent on the timely execution of earlier jobs.
+It helps in maintaining performance standards and identifying jobs that require optimization or troubleshooting.

+5. **Q:** What are the main components of an Oozie Workflow job, and what is the role of each component?

+   **A:** The main components of an Oozie Workflow job are:
+      - **Control Nodes:** Define the flow of the job, manage the execution between actions, and include nodes like start, end, fork, join, and decision.
+      - **Action Nodes:** Represent the tasks that Oozie executes.
+Each action node invokes a particular processing service, like MapReduce, Pig, or Hive.
+      - **Workflow.xml:** The XML file where the Workflow job is defined.
+It includes the action nodes, control flow nodes, and their configuration.
+      - **Job.properties:** A file that contains properties and values required by the workflow.xml, like name-node and job-tracker addresses, and input/output directories.

+   These components work together to define, configure, and manage the execution of tasks in a Hadoop environment.